codsen/codsen/packages/string-uglify/README.md

 # string-uglify

-> Uglify - generate unique short names for sets of strings
+> Shorten sets of strings deterministically, to be git-friendly

 [![Repository is on GitLab][gitlab-img]][gitlab-url] [![Coverage][cov-img]][cov-url]